-Alfonso and I departed Man and headed North to Odienne.
-Alfonso rested in Odienne for the evening and I moved East to find somewhere to camp.
+Alfonso and I departed Man and started venturing north to Odienne.
+Alfonso rested in Odienne for the evening, and I moved East to find somewhere to camp.
 The route had been smooth road with potholes closer to Man, but generally good.
 Soon after leaving Odienne, the road was being improved so the deviation snaked across the road.

 Camping that night, a herd of cows pass the tent.
 Unsure who was more bemused: the cows or myself!
 The area I was camped at had been burnt some time ago to clear the land, which is common here.
 Spotted an interesting looking true that was dead and scorched from fire.

 The next day, I rode the track all the way from Boundiali and camped South of Mankoro.
 A challenging ride on some stretches with a build up of very fine dust resting across that track that was 2-3 inches deep in places.
 Similar to riding in very soft sand.
 I was covered in dust by the end!

 My bike and gear were also covered in red dust.
 Patting my pannier with my hand would produce a plume of red dust!